 - Severn Trent Water Ltd. reserves the right to close the fishery at any time for the whole or any part of the season.
 In this event, compensation will be sought by the association.

 - All members and their guests taking part in angling provided by TAA Ltd.do so entirely at their own risk.
 No liability will be accepted by Severn Trent Water Ltd. or TAA Ltd., or any member thereof, for any injury including fatal injury, illness damage or loss whatsoever directly or indirectly occasioned to person or property whether due to negligence or otherwise.
 Persons leaving any properties in the fishing lodge do so at their own risk.
-Anglers between the ages of 12 and 16 must be accompanied at all times by a senior member who will be responsible for the safety, well-being and behaviour of the junior person.
+Anglers under 17 years of age must be accompanied at all times by a senior member who will be responsible for the safety, well-being and behaviour of the junior person.

 - No persons shall commit any nuisance or any act tending to cause pollution of the Severn Trent Waters or disturb the stone pitching around the reservoir slopes.
 No litter, paper or discarded matter shall be left on Severn Trent land or be thrown into the waters.